leamarxen/ENV-540-Floodnet/README.md

 Further information :

-   - The simulation should last less than a few minutes with 64 GB RAM.
+   - The simulation with only a few images should last less than a few minutes with 64 GB RAM.